Having a sales meeting has never been easier.

 Firstly, ask yourself who you’re looking to schedule meetings with.
 Who are the types of prospects you think will be receptive to your product?

 Start by drawing up a detailed profile of your ideal customer.
 Take that profile and use it to find others that match their characteristics.
 You can do this either manually, or better yet, with the up-to-date outbound sales software.

 Once you’ve built up a highly targeted list of prospects…then what?

 Decide which channels you’ll use to make contact.

-Will it be by phone, email, social media, or something else?
+Will it be by phone, social media, email outreach services, or something else?
 Work out a message that will resonate with your narrow target audience.

 Set yourself some goals for the number of meetings you want to make.
 Top tip – your goal must relate to the number of sales you need to hit your quota.